online-ml/deep-river/README.md

 </p>

 ## 📚 [Documentation](https://online-ml.github.io/deep-river/)
 The [documentation](https://online-ml.github.io/deep-river/) contains an overview of all features of this repository as well as the repository's full features list.
-In each of these, the git repo reference is listed in a section that shows examples of the features and functionality.
+In each of these, the git repo reference is listed in a section that shows [examples](https://github.com/online-ml/deep-river/blob/master/docs/examples) of the features and functionality.
+As we are always looking for further use cases and examples, feel free to contribute to the documentation or the repository itself via a pull request

 ## 💈 Installation